1. Introduction

 “Policy” means ŞOK Charitable Donation Policy.

-“Public Official(s)” means any person who participates in the conduct of public activities by way of appointment, election or otherwise, for a continuous, limited or temporary period of time, including employees of publicly owned companies, regardless of their nationality and country where they participate in the conduct of public activities.
-Under this Policy, representatives of (i) professional organizations with the character of a public institution; (ii) companies incorporated through the participation of governmental institutions or organizations or through professional organizations with the character of a public institution; (iii) foundations that operate under the supervision of the governmental institutions or organizations or public professional organizations; (iv) associations that work for the benefit of the public; (v) cooperatives; and (vi) public companies, are also considered as Public Officials, regardless of their identity.
+“Public Official(s)” refers to all individuals—regardless of nationality or the country in which they perform public service—who are permanently, temporarily, or periodically appointed, elected, or otherwise engaged in the performance of public duties, including employees of state-owned enterprises.
+Under this Policy, representatives of (i) professional organizations having the status of a public institution; (ii) companies established with the participation of public institutions or organizations or through professional organizations with the status of a public institution; (iii) foundations that operate under the supervision of the governmental institutions or organizations or public professional organizations; (iv) associations that work for the benefit of the public; (v) cooperatives; and (vi) publicly held companies are all considered as Public Officials, regardless of their identity.

 “Turkish Criminal Code” means the Turkish Criminal Code No. 5237.